Rapid Relief Fund

 What organizations have received money from the fund so far?

-Further grants are now being distributed on a rolling basis to support additional urgent community needs.
 Staff at the Victoria Foundation have assembled the input of a voluntary advisory committee comprised of community leaders working in coronavirus emergency relief to help assess both the needs within the community and the capacities of organizations to respond rapidly, and to assist in bringing grant recommendations to the Victoria Foundation Board for approval.
+As the fund comes to a close, all donations designated for the Rapid Relief Fund will be disbursed as immediate grants.
+No exceptions.

 The Victoria Foundation is waiving all fees for services for this fund so that every dollar collected is granted out.